axibase/arduino/dataTransmission/README.md

 ###### Step 2: Modify the sketch:

-Depending on which protocol you will use, mqtt or tcp, modify one of the following files:
+Depending on which protocol you will use, MQTT or TCP, modify one of the following files:

-*mqtt allows bidirectional messages, which allows you to deliver messages to the microcontroller from the ATSD server.*
+*NOTE: MQTT allows bidirectional messages, which allows you to deliver messages to the microcontroller from the ATSD server.*

 ```
  ./arduino/dataTransmission/atsd_tcp_example/atsd_tcp_example.ino